 What about balance?
 Let’s go back to that three meals a day of Total or Special K, or for that matter last night’s dinner.
 Was it 100% balanced?
 Most likely it wasn’t.
 Balance is achieved with variety and it is something to be aimed for over time, not within each individual meal.
 You might have cereal for breakfast, a salad for lunch and a steak for dinner, but over the day you achieved a balanced diet.
 Variety over time is the key to good, healthy nutrition in the canine world too.

 I can hear it now: “Won’t my dog get loose stools if I change his food?”
-If he has been eating the same diet for years, absolutely!
+If your dog has been eating the same diet for years, absolutely!
 Imagine if you had only eaten a bland diet or nothing but Total cereal for every meal for years and then you went out for a big Mexican dinner!
 You get the idea.
 If you have been feeding the same diet for years, you will want to transition or add new foods slowly and gradually.
 Pumpkin can help with the transition.
 My dogs eat a huge variety of foods over week’s time, from quality kibble to raw to cottage cheese.
 They rarely if ever have stool problems although they have been fed this way for years.
 Even my puppy mill survivor who had eaten the same cheap kibble daily for his entire life tolerates a huge variety of healthy foods in his diet today.

 Not sure you are ready to add fruit, veggies, other meats and proteins to your dog’s diet?
 Start with a few healthy baby steps.
 Dr. Karen Becker, a renowned holistic vet in the Chicago area, teaches at her seminars that if you are feeding a dead diet (meaning a kibble), at the very least add some pumpkin seeds, oils (fish, tuna, flaxseed to name a few), some fish, berries or other healthy ‘people food’.
 Variety is the key.
 If you do opt to feed only kibble, at least rotate the brands; if your brand is lacking in certain nutrients and you feed only that food for life, your pet will have serious problems down the road.
 No commercial kibble is as 100% complete as its manufacturer would lead us to believe.
 Just remember that there are other good, healthy options to feeding kibble, like raw diets or home-cooking for your dog.